 White flashing three times HYPROP detected by the computer via LABROS Balance.
 White constant HYPROP detected by LABROS SoilView software and can be configured for measurement.
 White flashing HYPROP is ready for measurement.
 Blue pulsing Measurement is in progress.
-Blue pulsing with higher frequency Measurement is finished.
+Blue constant Measurement is finished.
 Red permanent Firmware is being updated